Clasp Logo

 It was May 2022, early afternoon, when I received a phone call from my daughter's daycare.
 The teacher was crying.
 My heart stopped beating.

-I still remember exactly where I was standing when I answered, who I was with, what I could see.
-"I'm so sorry!" she started - (in hindsight, not the best choice of opening line).
+I still remember exactly where I was standing, who I was with, and what I could see as the kaiako on the other end of the line said "I'm so sorry!"

-Every parent knows which nightmare I dropped straight into.
+Every parent reading knows EXACTLY what nightmare I had gone straight to imagining.

 I used to be a high-school teacher.
-I'm familiar with curriculum design, licensing criteria, and visits from ERO.
-When I was teaching, they were just part and parcel with the job.
+I'm very familiar with curriculum design, licensing criteria, and visits from ERO.
+When I was teaching, I considered regulations just part and parcel of the job.

 Now, I'm a parent who has transferred the responsibility of my daughter's safety and development to an ECE four days a week, I have a new appreciation of regulations.

-At high school, the risk to life throughout a normal school day is low.
+The risk to life throughout a normal school day was low.
 Teenagers - for the most part - can be left unsupervised to eat an apple.
 They know how NOT to fall off tables onto their heads during Science lessons.
 They aren't at risk of drowning in a bucket when the teacher is distracted during Maths class.

 Concerning Proposed Changes

 Because of Clasp I've been closely following the proposed changes to the ECE regulations.
-They're doubly interesting to me and at times a little difficult to separate; how can I best support our customers to stay acorss the changes, AND disagree with a lot of them?
+They're doubly interesting to me and at times a little difficult to separate my feelings about; how can I best support our customers to stay acorss the changes, AND disagree with a lot of them?

 Health and Safety 22: Supervision while eating.
 The changes allow a teacher to be in 'proximity' to children eating, rather than seated with them.
-Proximity is subjective, and distractions are imminent.
+Proximity is subjective.
+Distractions are imminent.
 Choking is silent.

 Health & Safety 9: Sleep.
-The check frequency change from every 10 minutes to 15 minutes could put babies more at risk of SUID.
-Children could be left longer awake, crying, rubbing or scratching themselves.
+The frequency change of checks from every 10 minutes to 15 minutes could put babies more at risk of SUID.
+Children could be left longer awake, crying, or scratching themselves.

 Health & Safety 25: First aid qualifications.
 They've halved the ratio required; from 1 qualified adult to 25 children, to 1:50.

 Curriculum 3: Interactions.
-The rule "Kaiako interact positively to enhance children's learning and attachment" has been scrapped; but why would I want anything LESS than this as a parent?!
+The rule "Kaiako interact positively to enhance children's learning and attachment" has been scrapped; but why would I want anything LESS than positive interactions?!
 It's a basic requirement.
 It should remain.

 Curriculum 5: Acknowledgement of tangata whenua.
 Also scrapped was "Services' teaching acknowledges Māori as tangata whenua.
 Children have the opportunity to learn about and understand Te Tiriti o Waitangi" - unlike David Seymour, I am proud of our bicultural nation.
-My daughter will learn the history of Aotearoa, how her ancestors arrived here, and the impact Te Tiriti o Waitangi has had on this country and the inequitable outcomes and responsibility NZ still has from our imperfect history.
+My daughter will learn the history of Aotearoa, how (and when) her ancestors arrived, and the importance of Te Tiriti o Waitangi to our country's past, present, and future.

-In fact, Scrapping all of the Curriculum criteria.
-Whilst I sometimes refer to my daughter's ECE as "daycare" (sorry to all!)
+In fact, scrapping all of the Curriculum criteria.
+While I do sometimes refer to my daughter's ECE as "daycare" (sorry to all!)
 I know it is an Early LEARNING Centre.
-With no on curriculum to shape my daughter's experiences and early understanding of the world, I would feel much less confident leaving her care to others.
+With no on curriculum to guide kaiako's interactions and learning design, I would feel much less confident leaving her care to others.
+As it stands, I can go to work knowing she's getting a quality start to her education and plenty of opportunities for play.

 A Working Parent's Perspective